aolgu003/BB-stack/README.md

 Simply running:```./setup_env.sh``` In the terminal will automatically install the afformentioned packages.

+### Docker Setup (RECOMMENED)
+Run to build an image with the dev environment: docker build -t bb-stack .

+Run this to start to start a container with a BB-Stack directory mounted in it: docker run -it -v /home/andrew/Projects/BB-stack/:/BB-Stack --rm --name=bb-dev bb-stack:latest bash

 ### Vagrant Setup (RECOMMENED)
 If you would like to development from a non-Ubuntu machine or you simply don't want any of the packages listed above to polute your machine you can use Vagrant to automatically set up a VM for you.
 Assuming you have virtual box installed: https://www.virtualbox.org/wiki/Downloads